 Defending Clients Accused of Violent Crimes

-Have you been charged with assault or criminal abuse?
-It only takes a moment for an argument to escalate into a physical confrontation.
+Have you been charged with assault?
+It only takes a split second for an argument to escalate into a physical confrontation.
 Unfortunately, that moment can have a major impact on the rest of your life.
-If you have been charged with assault, wanton endangerment, or criminal abuse, you need to vigorously defend against these charges.
+If you’ve been charged with assault, wanton endangerment, or criminal abuse, you need to vigorously defend against these charges.
 The most common assault charges are:

 - Assault 2nd degree (serious injury)